Kthulu120/liquid_dl/README.md

 Feel free to **do pull requests**, open issues with **features you want** and the many bugs that may arise.

-#### I forgot to comment out {% render_bundle %} in the latest release and uncomment out the script for the 'newest_prod_build' therefore your going to have to do it yourself if you download this before version 1.0.3 is released(which will be released around 9PM CST.
+#### I forgot to comment out {% render_bundle %} in the latest release and uncomment out the script for the 'newest_prod_build' therefore your going to have to do it yourself if you download this before version 1.0.3 is released(which will be released around 9PM CST).

 ## Help